 5 Please note the contents of the High Level Summary, Executive Summary and Full Jurisdiction Report for The Philippines are based on the law as researched at 2 December 2011 and any updates to the law since have not been reflected.

-6. THAILAND6 (to be read in conjunction with the executive summary and full jurisdiction report set out on pages 131 to 147 of this Report)
+6. THAILAND6 (to be read in conjunction with the full jurisdiction report set out on pages 7 to 34 of this report)